How to Install an SSD without Reinstalling Windows 11, 10, 8, 7

 5. Wait for the process completes and shut down your PC.

 Step 3.
-Boot from cloned SSD securely
+Boot from the cloned SSD securely

 Disconnect the SSD carefully.
 Disconnect all other external connections and remove the battery.